maxbergmark/mathgolf/README.md

 With the latest changes, these new operators have been added:

+### `σ` sign operator

+The `σ` operator removes leading zeroes for strings and lists, now it works as a sign operator for ints/floats

+### `½` and `¼` for strings and lists

+For ints and floats, these operator divides the number by 2 or 4.
+The new addition is:

+`½` + string: pushes the even-indexed characters of the string, and then the odd-indexed characters.
+Useful for interleaving?
+`½` + list: maps the operator across each element in the list `¼` + string: discards the second half of the string `¼` + list: discards the second half of the list

+### `─` flatten now works as intended

+Previously, flatten only worked with 2D lists.
+Now, it works regardless of the depth.

+### `!` lowercase operator

+`!` is the gamma function operator for ints, floats and lists.
+Now it also works as a lowercase operator for strings.

+### `‼` apply next two operators to stack separately

+This is a new kind of operator.
+Basically, it pops two commands from the code, and 1-2 items from the stack, and applies the two commands separately to the stack items, and pushes them one after the other.
+This could be useful if you want to check if a number either contains the number 3, or is divisible by 3.
+Previously, this was `3╧\3÷` (5 bytes), but now it is `3‼╧÷` (4 bytes).

+### `×` and `Þ`

+These aren't new commands, but rather changes to the code page. `Þ` replaces the non-breaking space character, which discards everything but TOS. `×` replaces the NULL character in Code Page 437, giving us the full 256 possible characters for usage.

+## Old news

 ### Auto golfing

 I have added a rudimentary script for auto-golfing.
 It will only work for shorter challenges, up to 3 bytes in practice.
 You can input test cases, and then run every possible program of a certain length to see if there's a combination of operators which satisfy all test cases.
 I'll continue working on this, making it more useful.
 Right now I'd only recommend using it if you know that a short (<5 byte) solution exists, and you want to be sure that no shorter solution exists.